How to Hire the “Right” Contractor?

 Evaluate Proposals Carefully

-- The devil is in the details.
-There can be hidden items, terms and additional costs buried deep within the proposal itself.
+- The devil is always in the details.
+And be careful, there can be hidden terms and additional costs buried deep within the proposal.

-- An initial understanding of the proposal will include the scope of the work, timeframe to completion and how any additional project changes or scope creep might be handled.
+- An initial proposal will include the complete scope of the work, a timeframe for completion, and how additional project changes will be handled.

-- Be thinking about specific project deliverables related to your schedule of payments.
-Do they seem reasonable?
-Are there other opportunities for you and your contractor to build trust with one another as the project progresses?
+- Also, be thinking about specific project deliverables related to your schedule of payments.
+So, do they seem reasonable?
+Are there other opportunities to build trust with your contractor as the project progresses?

-- Another area for consideration is in the actual materials being used to complete the project.
-The contractor is responsible for the labor and must stand behind the craftsmanship of their work, but when selecting outside materials, it is wise to understand all additional warranties and why they are being selected to complete your “dream” project.
+- The contractor is responsible for the labor and must stand behind the craftsmanship of their work.
+However, when deciding which materials to use, it is wise to understand and and all additional warranties.
 Don’t forget the price for those materials can fluctuate depending on the quality and craftsmanship involved in their original manufacture.
 Higher end materials tend to indicate a longer useful life and should have a far better warranty.

 - Remember to address how and when change orders will be handled.
-One thing you are absolutely guaranteed with any project, it will change over time.
 Have a plan in place to ensure there are minimal surprises for both parties.